 - Pennsylvania Supreme and Superior Courts

-In doing so, he has subject matter expertise in numerous areas of legal practice.
+In doing so, he has subject-matter expertise in numerous areas of legal practice.

-Further, as a member of the firm’s Business Litigation Group, Mr. Connell’s experience includes litigation and counseling in a variety of complex commercial matters such as real estate actions, corporate dissolution suits, shareholder derivative actions, insurance coverage disputes, construction law, and general contract and tort issues.
+Further, as a member of the firm’s Business Litigation Group, Mr. Connell’s experience includes litigation and counseling in a variety of complex commercial matters, such as real estate actions, corporate dissolution suits, shareholder derivative actions, insurance coverage disputes, construction law, and general contract and tort issues.

-Additionally, Mr. Connell works in conjunction with our Intellectual Property Group as trial counsel in litigated matters.
+Additionally, Mr. Connell works in conjunction with Archer’s Intellectual Property Group as trial counsel in litigated matters.
 He has experience in litigation in the fields of patent infringement, unfair competition, false advertising, copyright, and trademark actions.

-Finally, Mr. Connell is a member of the firm’s Healthcare Law Group, in which he has represented hospital interests in a range of commercial, regulatory and patient care matters.
+Finally, Mr. Connell is a member of the firm’s Healthcare Law Group, in which he has represented hospital interests in a range of commercial, regulatory and patient care-matters.

 Since 2008, Mr. Connell has been an appointed member of the New Jersey Supreme Court Rules of Evidence Committee.
-He is also the former chair of the New Jersey Supreme Court IOLTA Board of Trustees, and a member of the editorial boards of the New Jersey Law Journal and the New Jersey Lawyer Magazine.
+He is also the former Chair of the New Jersey Supreme Court IOLTA Board of Trustees, and a member of the editorial boards of New Jersey Law Journal and the New Jersey Lawyer Magazine.

 Mr. Connell holds degrees from Columbia University (A.B., 1978), New York University (M.P.A., 1982), and Rutgers University Law School (J.D., 1986).
 He was the Law Secretary to Hon.
 Thomas F. Shebell, Jr., P.J.A.D., Superior Court of New Jersey, Appellate Division, from 1986-1987.